 At this temperature, we cover the baking dish with aluminum foil and bake for 20 minutes on the middle rack.
 This allows the pasta to cook all the way through.

 Keep in mind that we’ve partially cooked the pasta before baking.
-If you don’t pre-cook your lasagna sheets, you should bake the lasagna at 350°F for 30 to 40 minutes.
+If you don’t pre-cook your pasta sheets, you should bake the casserole at 350°F for 30 to 40 minutes.

 2. At 430°F